ninewise/dissertation/summaries.md

 reads, are sequenced from an environmental sample.
 By identifying which organism each read originates from, one can draw conclusions about the organisms in the environmental sample or compare the abundance between samples.
-Often the reads are too short to identify a specific organism, because they occur in a number of organisms.
+Often the reads are too short to identify a single organism, because they occur in a number of organisms.
 They might also not match with any known organism, because of natural mutation in the DNA or sequencing errors in the read; or just because there are unknown